georgekjolly/BerkelyAIandML/README.md

 **Restaurant Habits and Income:**

 Drivers who frequently (more than 4 times a month) visit cheap restaurants and have an income below $50,000 are more likely to accept bar coupons.
 This suggests that individuals with budget-conscious spending patterns and lower income are more responsive to discounts or promotions.

+**>>Drivers with a lower acceptance rate for bar coupons exhibit the following characteristics:**

+**Low Frequency of Bar Visits:**

+Drivers who go to a bar 3 or fewer times a month are less likely to accept bar coupons.
+This suggests that their lifestyle or preferences are not aligned with bar-going activities, making them less interested in related promotions.

+**Age Factor:**

+Drivers who are 25 years old or younger (and do not meet the other criteria for high acceptance) may show less interest in bar coupons.
+They may prioritize other social activities or lack financial independence to spend on bars.

+**Passenger Type:**

+Drivers who typically travel with children as passengers are less likely to accept bar coupons.
+This could indicate family-oriented individuals who are less inclined toward bar visits due to their responsibilities or lifestyle.

+**Occupational Profile:**

+Drivers involved in farming, fishing, or forestry occupations are less likely to accept bar coupons.
+These occupations might be associated with rural areas where bars are less accessible, or these individuals may have a cultural preference against frequent bar visits.

+**Marital Status:**

+Drivers who are widowed tend to have a lower acceptance rate for bar coupons.
+This could reflect a reduced inclination toward social outings like bar visits.

+**Income and Dining Patterns:**

+Drivers who go to cheap restaurants fewer than 4 times a month and have an income above $50,000 are less likely to accept bar coupons.
+This group might have other dining preferences, prioritize more expensive or exclusive venues, or simply not be responsive to promotional offers.